Today's History Trivia for February 28

 1991 Diff'rent Strokes Robber Dana Plato, who played Kimberly Drummond on the TV show Diff'rent Strokes, robs a video store with a pellet gun stealing $164.
 She returned to the scene of the crime 15 minutes later and was promptly identified and arrested.
 She was given five years probation, which she violated in 1992 by forging a prescription for Diazepam.

 1849 California Gold Rush The first prospectors for the Gold Rush of '49 arrive in San Francisco.
 Gold was discovered by James Marshall on Sutter's Mill the previous year.
-Over 300,000 people, known as "forty-niners," would go to California to seek their fortune.
+Over 300,000 people, known as "forty-niners" (from year 1849), would go to California to seek their fortune.

 1844 U.S. President Saved by Drinking U.S. President Tyler is almost killed when the newly-built war steamer USS Princeton fires one of its guns.
 The gun exploded killing Secretary of State Abel P. Upshur, Secretary of the Navy Thomas W. Gilmer, and four others.
 Tyler was supposed to be present, but stopped on the way for drinks.

 1993 David Koresh Four federal agents and two cult members are killed in a shoot out with the Waco, Texas Branch Davidian leader, who claims to be Jesus Christ.